 Who are we?

-Niños del Lago (NdL) is a Guatemalan non-profit organization that works with vulnerable and disadvantaged children.
-We provide an educational forest camp experience to children giving them the opportunity to participate in educational, cultural, creative, and motivational experiences aimed to help them fulfil their potential, dare to dream, and become empathetic future leaders and positive role-models to others.
+Niños del Lago (NdL) is a Guatemalan non-profit organization that works with vulnerable and disadvantaged children, providing support in education, health and motivation, offering the opportunity to participate in educational, cultural, creative, and motivational experiences aimed to help them to fulfil their potential, dare to dream, to become positive role-models to others.

 Why Niños del Lago?

 The Convention on the Rights of the Child was created back in 1990, but is still the leading document regarding protecting children rights today.
-NdL will mainly focus on the following articles from this document – Nos.
-24, 28-31, but also strongly believes in all 54 articles.
-(A child is any person under the age of 18 – Article 1.)
+NdL will mainly focus on articles 24, 29 and 31, but also strongly believes in the 54 articles that try to guarantee the integral well-being of children.